 "Massage is about giving and receiving," explains Dr. Deborah Musso, director and founder of Sea Change New York, a Manhattan wellness center.
 "With massage you gain a whole new understanding of how to create intimacy: Set a sacred space, let go of tension, and go from a state of defense to a place that's safe."
-I Went Undercover To See If A Girl Could Get Happy Ending Massage For Women: One Woman's Tale
+I Went Undercover To See If A Girl Could Get Happy Ending Massage (And You Can Too)

 Gordon Inkeles, author of The New Sensual Massage and other books on the subject, urges couples to "rediscover the tactile possibilities" of the body, since most people reserve touching for the so-called "erogenous zones"—only five percent of the available territory.